Masapa/pomppupeli/README.md

 pomppupeli
 ==========

-This three man team summer unity project.
+This is three man team summer unity project.

 We are totally new to game programming and just want to have some fun.